git-cola/git-cola/share/doc/git-cola/diffview.rst

 Modified Files
 --------------
-Stage Hunk for Commit
+Stage Section
     Add the diff region at the cursor position to the index.

 Stage Selected Lines
     Add selected diff lines to the index.
     This corresponds to the gray lines in the image.

-Undo Hunk
+Revert Section
     Apply a reverse patch to the worktree.
     This reverts unstaged modifications to a file.

-Undo Selected Lines
+Revert Selected Lines
     Apply a subset of the reverse patch to the worktree.

 Staged Files
 ------------
-Unstage Hunk
+Unstage Section
     Remove the diff region at the cursor position from the index.

 Unstage Selected Lines